github/codeql/docs/language/learn-ql/javascript/dataflow-cheat-sheet.rst

 Data flow cheat sheet for JavaScript
 ====================================

-This page describes parts of the JavaScript libraries commonly used for variant analysis and in data flow queries.
+This article describes parts of the JavaScript libraries commonly used for variant analysis and in data flow queries.

 Taint tracking path queries
 ---------------------------